 Your cover letter should include at least one well-developed and relevant soft skill that provides context as to why you’re a good fit for the job.
 You can do this by explaining how your soft skill aligns with the company’s goals, values and/or mission.

-Your use of a soft skill in your cover letter may look similar to the following example:
+Your use of soft skills in your cover letter may look similar to the following example:

-While hard skills are important for completing technical tasks, strong soft skills will make you the kind of worker employers want to hire, keep and promote.
+While hard skills are important for completing technical tasks, strong soft skills will make you the kind of employee companies want to hire, keep and promote.
 It’s important to highlight the soft skills you have at all stages of the job search process, and continue developing those skills once you find the job you’re looking for.